 - This guy was involved with Jörmungandr during the Fall, but he never joined up with Firewall.
 He died and was restored from backup, and wound up in the TCF.
 He'd always leaned more hard anarchist than the Titanians, and left.
-Rumor has it he's friends with Teilhard Liu.
+Rumor has it he's friends with Teilhard Liu, but I can't confirm that.